-The Department of Music offers Master of Music concentrations in performance and education (includes an initial-licensure option for students seeking a teacher license).
-The Music Education curriculum is offered on campus for traditional students, and as a low-residency option where students can complete a majority of the courses online, with a six-hour summer residency.
+The Department of Music offers Master of Music concentrations in performance, music education, (including an initial-licensure option for students seeking a teacher license), and conducting.
+The Music Education curriculum is offered on campus for traditional students and as a low-residency option where students can complete a majority of the courses online with a six-hour summer residency.

 In addition to graduate degrees in music, the department offers a non-degree granting graduate performance certificate.
 Additional information is available on the Performance Certificate page.

 Graduate Assistantships are available for qualified students who wish to pursue a Master of Music degree, with concentrations in Performance, Conducting, or Music Education (including Initial Licensure Program).
 Assistantships require 20 hours of work per week.
 In some cases, all 20 hours are reserved for a single task or title, while other assistantships combine tasks from more than one area to equal 20 hours.